jamontenegro/d3js-typescript/Readme.md

   .attr("cy", d => aProjection([d.long, d.lat])[1]);
 ```

-- In addition to this, we have to modify the circles with respect to the pressed buttons.
+- Lastly, we are going to modify the circles based on the passed data.
 ```diff
 const updateCircles = (data: any[]) => {
   const circles = svg.selectAll("circle");